Rich and decadent, with toasted pecans and a buttery crust, this is simply the best Old Fashioned Pecan Pie out there!

 - Dark brown sugar has a rich molasses flavor, which complements the pie perfectly.
 You can also use light brown sugar, but it won’t have as much molasses flavor.

 - You can use either chopped pecans or pecan halves.
-I think it’s easier to slice a pie that uses chopped pecans, but do what you like.
+I think it’s easier to slice a pie that uses chopped pecans, but use what you have.

 - You’ll also need an uncooked pie crust.
 I used my Crisco Pie Crust recipe, but you can also use an all-butter crust (recipe is in my Peach Pie post) or a store-bought crust.

-Whisk in the dark brown sugar and corn syrup.
+- Whisk the eggs with the dark brown sugar and corn syrup.

-Pour the mixture into an unbaked pie shell.
-Since the pie will be going into the oven, you do not need to par bake the crust.
+- Pour the mixture into an unbaked pie shell or pie crust.
+You do not need to par bake the crust.

 The crust: homemade vs. store bought